Myanmar's Suu Kyi Denies Charges Of Genocide Against Rohingya Minority

 If the judges side with Gambia, the court would order Myanmar to immediately "take all measures within its power to prevent all acts that amount to or contribute to the crime of genocide."

-A decision is expected within weeks or months, while a formal ruling of whether Myanmar committed genocide, could take years.
+A decision is expected within weeks or months, while a formal ruling of whether Myanmar committed genocide could take years.

 "You are called upon to act now," Philippe Sands, a specialist in international law and a member of Gambia's legal team, told the court.
 "This court is the ultimate guardian of the Genocide Convention," he told the court.
 "It is on you that the eyes of the world are turned."